+f you are requesting an advance, indicate same by che

-[ ] ADVANCE REQUESTED Advance payment of \$ is requested.
-B funds are needed to pay staff, award benefits to clients, would not be able to operate the program without this a Balance of payments will be made on a reimbursement basis.
+Balance of payments will be made on a reimbursement basis.
 These duplicate forms and purchase start-up supplies and equipment.
 We advance.

 If you are requesting an advance, complete the follow ving chart and line item justification below.

+ESTIMATED EXPENSES

+BUDGET CATEGORY/LINE ITEMS 2020 Anticipated Expenditures for

+(list applicable line items) First Three Months of Contract

+For example

+ADMINISTRATIVE COSTS

+(Include Secondary Administration.)

+For example

+PROGRAM EXPENSES

+TOTAL EXPENSES

-ESTIMATED EXPENSES BUDGET CATEGORY/LINE ITEMS 2020 Anticipated Expenditures for (list applicable line items) First Three Months of Contract For example ADMINISTRATIVE COSTS (Include Secondary Administration.)
-For example PROGRAM EXPENSES TOTAL EXPENSES line item, provide a detailed justification explaining the need · clude supporting documentation that clearly shows the · · · · · · · · · · · · · · · · · · · (90) days of the contract term.
-Support documentation melines, salary and expense projections, etc. to provide the · • the advance will be expended within the first ninety (90) days spended within the first ninety (90) days of the contract term , , Shumard Oak Boulevard, Tallahassee, Florida 32399, within thirty (30) days of receipt, along with any intere est earned on the advance)
+LINE ITEM JUSTIFICATION (For each line item, provide a detailed justification explaining the need for the cash advance.
+The justification must in clude supporting documentation that clearly shows the advance will be expended within the first ninety y (90) days of the contract term.
+Support documentation should include quotes for purchases, delivery ti melines, salary and expense projections, etc. to provide the Division reasonable and necessary support that the advance will be expended within the first ninety (90) days of the contract term.
+Any advance funds not ex spended within the first ninety (90) days of the contract term shall be returned to the Division Cashier, 2555 Shumard Oak Boulevard, Tallahassee, Florida 32399, within thirty (30) days of receipt, along with any interest earned on the advance)

-$REQUESTS\ FOR\ ADVANCE\ PAYMENTS\ WILL\ BE\ CONSIDERED\ ON\ A\ CASE\ BY\ CASE\ BASIS$
+^{}REQUESTS FOR ADVANCE PAYMENTS WILL BE CONSIDERED ON A CASE BY CASE BASIS